Roman shades give windows a clean appearance that goes well with many styles from traditional to modern.

-Cut the drapery lining 1” shorter than the finished width and the same height as the drapery fabric.
+Cut the drapery lining 1” less than the finished width (4″ less than drapery fabric) and the same height as the drapery fabric.

 With right sides facing, pin one side of the drapery fabric and lining together.
 Sew down the length with ½” seam allowance.

 Center the lining on the back so that there’s an inch of the drapery fabric on either side and pin the bottom.
 Sew across again with ½” seam allowance.

 Next, figure out the spacing for the dowels.
 This will differ based on the height of your window, but generally 8 -12” between the dowels works well.
 The amount below the bottom dowel should be half of the distance between dowels plus 1”.
 The amount above the top dowel isn’t as important, but it should be at least as much as the spacing between dowels.